Recognising Choking and When to Act

 Step 3: Perform Chest Thrusts

 If the back blows do not work, turn the infant face up, keeping their head lower than their body.
-Place two fingers on the centre of the chest, just below the nipple line, and give up to five chest thrusts.
+Place two fingers/thumbs on the centre of the chest, just below the nipple line, and give up to five chest thrusts.

 Step 4: Repeat as Needed